 You guessed right.
 Scenario 3 is the best outcome for the hotel.
 Yield is getting the best outcome from all the activities that you do to market the hotel.

-Now for some guidelines and tips to achieving this scenario.
+Now for some guidelines and tips for achieving this scenario.

 Know Your Property’s Market Segments

 Market segment is the market mix of your hotel, and it is worthwhile for a marketing manager to spend time and understanding this.
 As long as the hotel reception and reservation staff input this data accurately in your Property Management System, this is not complicated to understand.

 Typically a property can categorise business into Corporate – Direct, Leisure – Direct, OTAs and GDS for Individuals or FITs; and Corporate (conference, corporate, meetings and incentive) and Leisure (tour groups) for Group Bookings.

 Know Your Lead Time or Pace of Bookings

 Each market segment has a lead time to book, easily seen on your channel manager reports.
 Leisure groups usually book few months in advance.
 FIT’s few weeks in advance, some even last minute.
 Understanding this pace of bookings will help in planning your marketing strategy to fill the holes.

 Filling up your property in advance can land you like scenario one and low yield.
 Understanding your demand pattern and holding rooms for your Individual FIT’s who have a shorter lead time, but are willing to pay higher rates, should be part of your strategy.

 Analyse Your Past Data